Code-Institute-Submissions/jennys-kitchen/README.md

 ### Any known issues?
 #### Order Form - Invalid Collection Date
-It is possible to submit the form with a date selected that has already passed
+It is possible to submit the form with a date selected that has already passed.

 #### Order Form - Submission of Order Form
 On successful submission of the order form, a message appears to thank a user for their order, and the page refreshes when this dialog box is accepted.
 If a user places a second order on this page, the dialog box appears as it should, but when accepted the page does not refresh and the order form still has the fields filled.